arcus/education_modules/sql_intermediate/sql_intermediate.md

 The `LIKE` operator (like many other things in **SQL**) is **case sensitive**!
 This means an upper and lower case version of the same letter will be treated differently (i.e. `a` is not the same as `A`).

-For this reason we recommend that you always use either the `LOWER()` or `UPPER()` functions, as shown above, when dealing with text/string based data in your sql queries.
+For this reason we recommend that you always use either the `LOWER()` or `UPPER()` functions, as we did above, when dealing with text/string based data in your SQL queries.
 This forces strings to be either all lower case or all upper case, so that you can make comparisons knowing that the text in question is all in that case.

 </div>

-#### Regular Expression Functions
+#### REGEXP_LIKE and Regular Expressions

 **Regular expression functions** are a class of function that utilize [regular expressions](https://en.wikipedia.org/wiki/Regular_expression), including [metacharacters](https://en.wikipedia.org/wiki/Regular_expression#POSIX_basic_and_extended), to perform some kind of pattern matching on text data.
 A regular expression (or "regex", which could sound like *reh-gecks* or *reh-jecks*) is a coded description of a pattern, such as the pattern for a phone number in the United States.
-You might describe what an American phone number looks like written out by saying, "maybe a '+1', then optionally a space or some other separator like a dash or period or open parenthesis, then three digits, another optional space or separator (but this time it could be a closed parenthesis, not an open one), three more digits, another optional space or separator, and then the last four digits".
+You might describe what an American phone number looks like written out by saying, "maybe a '+1' for the country code, then optionally a space or some other separator like a dash or period or open parenthesis, then three digits for the area code, another optional space or separator (but this time it could be a closed parenthesis, not an open one), three more digits, another optional space or separator, and then the last four digits".
 In a regular expression, we could write that like this:

 ```
 (?:\+1)?[\s\(\-\.]?\d{3}[\s\)\-\.]?\d{3}[\s\-\.]?\d{4}